preservim/vim-lexical/README.markdown

 ### Dictionary commands

-For dictionary lookup, Vim has an Insert mode mapping of:
+For dictionary completion while in _Insert_ mode:

-* `«CTRL-X» «CTRL-K»` - for dictionary completion, using `«CTRL-P»` and `«CTRL-N»` to navigate.
+* `«CTRL-X» «CTRL-K»` - dictionary completion, using `«CTRL-P»` and `«CTRL-N»` to navigate.

-For convenient Normal mode dictionary lookup from the cursor position, you can define a key:
+For convenient _Normal_ mode dictionary lookup from the cursor position, you can define a key:

 ```vim
 let g:lexical#dictionary_key = '<leader>k'